ammar257ammar/biohackathon2022-bioschemas-consumer/paper.md

 In that work, several notebooks were developed to generate the IDPcentral Knowledge Graph based on data harvested from three sources:
 [DisProt](https://disprot.org/) [@Sickmeier_2007], [MobiDB](https://mobidb.org/) [@Di_Domenico_2012], and [ProteinEnsemble (PED)](https://proteinensemble.org/) [@Lazar_2020].

-More specifically, we aimed at reproducing [one of the notebooks](https://github.com/BioComputingUP/IDP-KG/blob/main/notebooks/ETLProcess.ipynb) that did the ETL processing in order to create the knowledge graph, but this time in the form of a pipeline.
+More specifically, we aimed at reproducing [one of the notebooks](https://github.com/BioComputingUP/IDP-KG/blob/main/notebooks/ETLProcess.ipynb) that did the ETL processing in order to create the knowledge graph, but this time in the form of a pipeline consuming data feeds.

 The pipeline is supposed to load scraped JSON-LD from the three aforementioned sources, convert it to RDF, apply SPARQL construct queries to map the source RDF to a unified Bioschemas-based model and store the resulting KG as a ttl file.